XOVR ERShares Private-Public Crossover ETF

 Growth & Forward Outlook

-Connecting operational trends with market expectations, TTM revenue growth of -10.60% signaling contraction in aggregate revenues across the portfolio, while the estimated 12-month price change of 40.17%, where consensus targets imply substantial appreciation potential over the next 12 months.
-At 42.3%, the projected 12-month EPS growth rate is strong enough to be a primary driver of the forward investment case rather than a peripheral supporting detail.
+Connecting operational trends with market expectations, TTM revenue growth of 27.03% indicating strong organic momentum at the portfolio level, while the estimated 12-month price change of -9.70%, where consensus targets point to downside risk over the next 12 months.
+At -62.5%, the projected 12-month EPS growth is a notable negative — it suggests earnings headwinds are building, a dynamic that usually invites multiple compression rather than expansion.
 Operating momentum and analyst expectations are related but distinct — the former is backward-looking by nature, the latter inherently speculative.
 Against that backdrop, the more durable question is whether operating trends can be sustained long enough for analyst expectations to be validated.
 The estimated 12-month price change is a weighted composite of analyst price target estimates adjusted by each holding's ETF weight, sourced from publicly available data, and should not be interpreted as a reliable prediction of future performance.

 Conclusion